bbrk24/Trilangle/README.md

 The wasm directory contains most of the wrapper/glue code necessary to run the interpreter in a browser.
 Emscripten 3.1.41 or later and Node 16.13 or later are required.

 Run the shell script `build_wasm.sh` to compile the project to webassembly and to generate the JS glue code.
-Then, you can run `npm start` to host it locally (at http://localhost:3000), or `npm run deploy` to push it to Github pages.
+Then, you can run `npm start` to host it locally (at http://localhost:3000).

 [Hexagony]: https://github.com/m-ender/hexagony
 [turing_completeness.md]: turing_completeness.md